-Albuquerque Assault & Battery Defense Attorney
+Albuquerque Assault & Battery Defense Lawyers

 Battery and assault are often used simultaneously to refer to the same event.
 Each state has different definitions for the two, leading to much of the confusion as the media and pop culture often use the two terms to refer to the same offense.
 However, assault and battery are both serious offenses and quite distinct in New Mexico.
 Contact the New Mexico Criminal Law Offices assault and battery lawyers in Albuquerque if you or a loved one is seeking legal defense.